paion-data/wilhelm/README.md

 Wilhelm started out as a Quizlet "companion" with no intent to be used by anyone other than myself.

-I was studying Ancient Greek vocabulary on Quizlet the other day and got shockingly frustrated by their flashcards with this horribly formatted Greek text
+I was studying Ancient Greek vocabulary on Quizlet the other day and got shockingly frustrated by their flashcards with this horribly formatted Greek text:

 <div align="center">
     <img src="./bad-font.png" width="60%">